Kane County, Utah

 The Grand Staircase/Escalante National Monument Kanab Field Office closed this to camping.
 It is posted, and often sits empty.

-- Great Western Trail Staging, two areas: (US Highway 89, east of Kanab) there is a north Staging area: with access to northbound Great Western Trail, Seaman Wash, Nephi Pasture, Deer Springs, Dixie NF East Fork, Paunsaugunt Plateau.
+6. Great Western Trail Staging, two areas: “Grandview OHV Trails (US Highway 89, east of Kanab) there is a north Staging area: with access to northbound Great Western Trail, Seaman Wash, Nephi Pasture, Deer Springs, Dixie NF East Fork, Paunsaugunt Plateau.
 Then there is the south Staging area: with access to Great Western Trail south, to Buckskin Mountain, North Kaibab NF trails and the Grand Canyon.

 Directions: Eastbound from Kanab on US Highway 89, at 15.2 miles is the Seaman Wash Road to the left.
 At 16.1 miles is the Buckskin Mtn. road to the right.
 At 18.4 miles, another access road to the right to the GWT and points on Buckskin Mtn.
 At 20.6 miles (at the top of the hill) the north and south entrances to the Great Western trail staging areas.
 (This is where the Great Western Trail crosses US Highway 89).
 Turn right to the southern staging area just off the highway go across the cattle guard; GPS: N37 04.293' W112 10.318'.
 Turning to the left (north) go .4 miles to the north staging area; GPS: N37 04.553' W112 10.819'.

-- Lamb Point / Indian Canyon, (Hell Dive) Staging area:(On the Hancock Road) access to trails to Lamb Point, Upper Water Canyon, Hell Dive, Indian Canyon and other trailheads.
-No kiosk here.
+Access to trails to Lamb Point, Upper Water Canyon, Hell Dive, Indian Canyon and other trailheads.
+No kiosk here, however, camping is available.

 Directions: North on US 89 to the Hancock road sign turnoff to Coral Pink Sand Dunes turn left at 7.8 miles.
 Follow the rough paved road 5.7 miles until you see the stop sign on the left.
 GPS: N37 05.892' W112 38.699'

-- Clay Flat Staging area: Rides to Harris Mountain.
+9. Clay Flat Staging area: “The Sands OHV Trails” Rides to Harris Mountain.
 (Off the Yellowjacket road.
 Access to riding trails to Harris Mountain, sand trails around Red Knoll, Monument knoll, and the Barracks drop off.
+Clay flat is a seasonable lake bed and subject to being very muddy during rainy or snowmelt conditions.

 Directions: From Kanab, trailer OHV’s northbound on US Highway 89 17.4 miles to Mt.
 Carmel Jct.
 Turn left onto Utah SR 9, towards Zion NP.
 Drive for 9.4 miles, just past milepost 48 look for a left turn onto a dirt road across a cattle guard.
 This is just past the Zion Mountain Ranch and resort.
 Turn on the dirt road, use caution as you climb the grade.
 (Do not go on this road if muddy).
 The road can be rough and be aware you are going through private property.
 Stay to the left (along the fence line go .5 mile (1/2 Mile) until you see parking areas on the right.
 You will reach a BLM map kiosk which is the staging parking area.
 Altitude: 6105’.
 GPS: N37 14.159’ W112 48.836’